NGC 1300

-NGC 1300 is a barred spiral galaxy located about 65 million light-years away in the constellation Eridanus.
+NGC 1300 is a barred spiral galaxy located about 69 million light-years away in the constellation Eridanus.
 The galaxy is about 130,000 light-years across.
-It is a member of the Eridanus Cluster, a cluster of 200 galaxies, in a subgroup of 2-4 galaxies in the cluster known as the NGC 1300 Group.
-It was discovered by John Herschel in 1835.
+It is a member of the Eridanus Cluster, a cluster of 200 galaxies, in a subgroup of 2–4 galaxies in the cluster known as the NGC 1300 Group.
+It was discovered by British astronomer John Herschel on 11 December 1835.

 Nucleus

 In the core of the larger spiral structure of NGC 1300, the nucleus shows a "grand-design" spiral structure that is about 3,300 light-years long.
 Only galaxies with large-scale bars appear to have these grand-design inner disks — a spiral within a spiral.
 Models suggest that the gas in a bar can be funneled inwards, and then spiral into the center through the grand-design disk, where it can potentially fuel a central supermassive black hole (SMBH).
 NGC 1300 is not known to have an active nucleus, indicating that its central black hole is not accreting matter.
 The SMBH has a mass of 7.3e7±6.9 solar mass.